The Region and the Centre |

 One final question: do you have any plans to make a film in or about Lower Austria in the near future?

 It's still difficult to describe because I'm only in the initial phase, but it's something along the lines of ‘audiovisual memory of a country’.
 One idea, for example, would be to collect amateur film material, to have time to take pictures in certain regions that are comparable to historical recordings, to do archive work and professional image material.
 That would be a starting point that is on my mind, and it could happen in collaboration with a few people.
 But I can't say anything more than that because it's still just an idea.
-It is based to some extent on the experiences we had with ‘Memories of a Lost Country’, although it is still open in which regions that should be, but in any case a home examination.
+It is based to some extent on the experiences we had with ‘Reminiscences of a Lost Land’, although it is still open in which regions that should be, but in any case a home examination.

 In: